Photo by meigooni

 When I was in Bilbao, I tagged along to one of many fiestas, held in a small building only locals frequented.

-I was taken crab-hunting in the far reaches of the Arabian Gulf, an experience that’s not not in Lonely Planet’s list of top 10 Dubai experiences!
+I was taken crab-hunting in the far reaches of the Arabian Gulf, an experience that’s not in Lonely Planet’s list of top 10 Dubai experiences!
 But off I went, and had a fantastic time attempting to catch crabs and dodge crawling sea creatures.
 At the end of the night, we had a gigantic feast of our catch and treated ourselves to American beer.

 I spent Christmas in the Basque region of France with a local family.
 I experienced first-hand how they celebrated, was treated like part of the family, and got to explore surroundings that I’m sure the average tourist has never set foot upon.
 I got to eat Basque food, drink Basque wine, and learn Basque history.